cloud-native-finland/cloud-native-finland-site/content/en/who/_index.md

 ## Current board members

-Current board members can be addressed on the board at cloudnativefinland.org email address .
+Current board members can be addressed on the board at cloudnativefinland.org email address.